 1. First sterilise a medium sized Kilner jar.
 Simply add boiling water, leave to sit for a a few minutes, empty it out and leave to dry.

 3. Rinse and dry the lemons, cut off the tips, quarter them from the top, leaving 1 cm at the bottom, so they stay in one piece.
-Then add a generous serving of the salt and spice mix onto the exposed flesh, press the lemon back into shape, place in the jar.
+Then add 1 tbsp of the salt and spice mix onto the exposed flesh of each lemon, press the lemon back into shape, place in the jar.

 4. Repeat this process with each lemon, tightly packing them into the jar.
 Each time press down the lemons well to release their juices and to make more space for the next.
 Leave some airspace at the top (3-4cm) before closing the jar tightly.

-After 4 weeks they are ready to be used.
-Before use rinse the lemons under running water.
+After 30 days they are ready to be used.
+Rinse the lemons under running water before use.
 When adding them to stews you can leave the pulp on, for salads and dressings, remove it.
 Once opened the lemons do not need to be refrigerated, just make sure, they are covered in their juices.
 This way they keep for up to a year and during this time you can use the juices to preserve more lemons.